core-process/ghostwriter/readme.md

 ...
 ```

-Confirm the rendering of the 'sections' in your components with the `done` function as soon as the expected rendering result is represented by the DOM.
+Confirm the rendering of the 'sections' in your components with the `done` function as soon as the DOM represents the expected rendering result.
 Think about it twice and read the documentation of your rendering library carefully.
-The `done` function expects a valid 'section' name as single parameter.
+The `done` function expects a valid 'section' name as a single parameter.

 Below you will find two React-based examples.